nojimage/cakephp-mybake/README.md

 # Custom Bake Template for CakePHP 3.x

+- Table: Support `created_at`,` updated_at` column, set the Timestamp behavior.
+- Entity: Support database column comment, append the comments to `@property`.

 ## Installation

 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).